As the illustration suggests, learning is the best way to leverage perceived failure.

 Embrace any fears by defining and debunking them.
 By shining the light on them and also by dissecting your failures, you can move forward with renewed confidence.

-I have yet to meet a very successful person who has not failed, and usually often.
+I have yet to meet a successful person who has not failed, and usually often.
 We all do, but it is how we learn and rebound that spells a more promising destiny.
 As the old saying goes, remember: “If at first you don’t succeed, try, try again.”